 The achievements of African-American actors and actresses in cinema have been a monumental climb.
-The Academy Awards has only offered 16 acting awards to African-Americans, which has prompted social media campaigns like #OscarsSoWhite to give voice to the problem of underrepresentation.
+The Academy Awards has only offered 16 acting awards to African-Americans, which has prompted social media campaigns like #OscarsSoWhite to give voice to the problem of underrepresentation in Hollywood cinema.

 Here are 10 famous black actors and actresses who broke racial barriers with their dramatic and comedic performances.

-It would take over two decades before another African-American would win an Oscar, but that day came in 1964 when Sidney Poitier became the first black man to win the coveted Best Actor prize for his role in Lilies of the Field.
-Despite Poitier's historic accomplishment, the reality of racial discrimination was still very real when it was reported that some people found it offensive when Anne Bancroft, who presented the award to Poitier, kissed him on the cheek to congratulate him.
+Sidney Poitier became the first black man to win the coveted Best Actor prize for his role in Lilies of the Field.
+Despite Poitier's historic accomplishment, the reality of racial discrimination was still very real when it was reported that some people found it offensive that actress Anne Bancroft, who presented the award to Poitier, kissed him on the cheek to congratulate him.
 Poitier would later receive an Honorary Award at the Oscars in 2002.